pawanshettyy/Stock-Trading-Strategy-API/readme.md

 # Stock Trading Strategy API

-A FastAPI application with PostgreSQL backend for analyzing stock data and implementing a simple Moving Average Crossover Strategy.
+A FastAPI application with PostgreSQL backend for analyzing stock data and implementing a Moving Average Crossover Strategy.

 ## Features